Deadpool & Wolverine (soundtrack): Deadpool & Wolverine: Madonna's "Like a Prayer" EP

-Background

 "Like a Prayer" by Madonna is used in the film, and was heavily featured in trailers and promotional material.
 Reynolds, Jackman, and Levy sought permission from Madonna, who offered notes on the scene where they wanted to integrate the song.
 However, the song is not included in the soundtrack album, as Madonna declined to give permission.
 On August 9, 2024, an EP titled Deadpool & Wolverine: Madonna's "Like a Prayer" EP, was released by Warner Records, including the original version of "Like a Prayer", along with two versions produced for the film – the "Battle Royale Mix" and the "Choir Version" performed by the "I'll Take You There Choir".
 The "Choir" version of the song reached the summit on TikTok Billboard Top 50.